dylanesque/MPQChampAppAPI/README.md

 **What's Happening Now?**

 Right now, I'm working on the initial JSON dataset with characters that will be migrated to a user database upon app sign up.
+The codebase is successfully rendering the API to the browser, so current steps are to complete the dataset and deploy the API.